AhmedSayadi/ReprRes_G_Arnqvist_1305/README.md

 * **README.md** This file.

 ## Folders
+### Data
+In this folder you will find several data files.
+-
 **Genome Assembly**
+Please refer to M&M section of the paper for more details.

 **Genome Annotation**
+Please refer to M&M section of the paper for more details.

 **Popoolation**

-In this directory you will find two shell scripts that should be used to reproduce the SNP file (Popoolation output file tool).
-1- first you need to run PopoolationPart1.sh and then PopoolationPart2.sh several modules need to be installed (Python, bowtie2, smatools, bcftools, bwa, java, picard).
+**PopoolationPart1.sh, PopoolationPart2.sh:** In order to get the output result file from Popoolation you to run both scripts. several modules need to be installed (Python, bowtie2, smatools, bcftools, bwa, java, picard).
-Raw file data need to be downloaded: (Genome assembly file, raw sequencing data).
+The Raw files data need to be downloaded: (Genome assembly file, raw sequencing data).
 The annotated genome assembly, along with sequence data, is available from the European Nucleotide Archive (ENA) under accession PRJEB30475.
 All Pool-seq raw sequencing data have been deposited at the NCBI sequence read archive, under the accession number PRJNA503561.
 Please modify the script according to your folder organisation.